schlatz/esp8266-useless-throwie/src/arduino/readme.md

 ### useless_throwie

+based on the great esp8266 modular webserver design from https://fipsok.de/

 Simple web server that serves the html toggle switch that can flip the relay (GPIO5) and onboard LED (GPIO2) when clicked.